audaciaconsulting/Audacia.ExceptionHandling/README.md

 # Audacia.ExceptionHandling

-Fluent standardized exception configuration for ASP.NET Web APIs.
+Fluent standardized exception configuration for ASP.NET Web APIs.Automatically generates and logs customer reference numbers for handled exceptions.

+**Please Note**: `IncludeScopes` MUST be enabled for your logging provider (i.e. Application Insights) to allow for customer reference numbers to be attached to error logs.

 ## Frameworks